-Grantee Checklist
+Grantee Checklist/Feedback from DEED

-The Grantee Checklist is a tool to help communicate feedback to the district after the DEED Program Manager has reviewed the submitted application.
+The Grantee Checklist/Feedback from DEED is a tool to help communicate feedback to the district after the DEED Program Manager has reviewed the submitted application.
 Specifically, if the application (or revision) is not approved by DEED and is returned to the district for further revisions, the district should locate and read the Grantee Checklist.
-DEED Program Manager(s) provide comments in the Grantee Checklist regarding the specific revisions that are needed in order for the application to be approvable.
+DEED Program Manager(s) provide comments in the Grantee Checklist/Feedback from DEED regarding the specific revisions that are needed in order for the application to be approvable.

 - The DEED Program Manager will review the application and mark each section of the Checklist as Not Applicable, OK, or Attention Needed, as applicable.
-If any sections are marked Attention Needed, the DEED Program Manager will provide feedback and will return the application unapproved. - Upon receiving the returned, unapproved application, the district should find the Grantee Checklist. - To save or print the Checklist, select Print in the same row on the far-right side of the Sections page.
+If any sections are marked Attention Needed, the DEED Program Manager will provide feedback and will return the application unapproved. - Upon receiving the returned, unapproved application, the district should find the Grantee Checklist/Feedback from DEED. - To save or print the Checklist, select Print in the same row on the far-right side of the Sections page.
 Select Print again on the next page.
-Once GMS has generated the document, the district can retrieve it by selecting Document Library in the blue sidebar menu on the upper-left side, and then find the document at the top of the Document Library. - The district will read the Grantee Checklist, looking for any sections marked Attention Needed.
+Once GMS has generated the document, the district can retrieve it by selecting Document Library in the gray sidebar menu on the upper-left side, and then find the document at the top of the Document Library. - The district will read the Grantee Checklist/Feedback from DEED, looking for any sections marked Attention Needed.
 Each section marked Attention Needed also has a window for the DEED Program Manager to write notes that should be checked for additional comments.
-If the district is unclear about instructions or feedback in the Grantee Checklist, the district should contact their assigned DEED Program Manager. - The district will change status to Draft Started and use the information provided in the Grantee Checklist to revise the application by adding information, clarifying explanations, or correcting errors.
-Note: All changes and revisions must be made in the application itself, not in the Grantee Checklist nor in an email to a DEED Program Manager. - Remember, the Grantee Checklist encompasses all Title programs in the ESEA Consolidated Application, so be sure to look thorough the entire Grantee Checklist to see if other Title Programs or Sections need to be revised. - Once all requested revisions have been made and the draft is complete, the application must go through the usual in-district approval process (first to Fiscal Representative and then to Authorized Representative) before the application can be re-submitted to DEED for approval.
+If the district is unclear about instructions or feedback in the Grantee Checklist/Feedback from DEED, the district should contact their assigned DEED Program Manager. - The district will change status to Draft Started and use the information provided in the Grantee Checklist/Feedback from DEED to revise the application by adding information, clarifying explanations, or correcting errors.
+Note: All changes and revisions must be made in the application itself, not in the Grantee Checklist/Feedback from DEED nor in an email to a DEED Program Manager. - Remember, the Grantee Checklist/Feedback from DEED encompasses all Title programs in the ESEA Consolidated Application, so be sure to look thorough the entire Grantee Checklist/Feedback from DEED to see if other Title Programs or Sections need to be revised. - Once all requested revisions have been made and the draft is complete, the application must go through the usual in-district approval process (first to Fiscal Representative and then to Authorized Representative) before the application can be re-submitted to DEED for approval.